Jamie Dimon, JP Morgan Chase CEO, Considered Run For President

-Jamie Dimon, the longtime head of JP Morgan Chase and one of the nation’s most powerful business executives, spent much of the past year weighing a run for president but ultimately decided not to do so, CNBC reported Thursday.
+Jamie Dimon, the longtime head of JP Morgan Chase, and one of the nation’s most powerful business executives, spent much of the past year weighing a run for president, but ultimately decided not to do so, CNBC reported on Thursday.

 The 63-year-old Wall Street titan spent much of 2018 considering whether to run, before concluding that he probably couldn’t get the nomination of either major party.
 Therefore, he decided to “continue to serve his country from his current positions.”
 Dimon, in addition to his duties at JP Morgan, is also chairman of the Business Roundtable.